7/29/2021

 President and Chief Executive Officer

 Well, you know, particularly with the pandemic, we're less pencil to paper and all electronic.
-It's all very high tech now, all virtual, but, you know, joking aside, Maria, you can come in here with details.
-I'll give you the high level answer to your high level question.
+It's all very high tech now.
+All virtual.
+But, you know, joking aside, and Maria, maybe we can come in here with details.
+I'll give you the high-level answer to your high-level question.
 It's similar to what you've heard from us before, right?
-You know, what you see in the rate case, obviously is very, very concrete and, you know, we'll see where the final decision comes out.
-But as we look forward and we think about the clean energy transition, right?
-There's a number of things as part of the transition that will either support our view that will continue to have robust investment needs for a long time or potentially, you know, create upside to that, you know, areas like, you know, we talked a little bit of my remarks about charge ready.
+You know, what you see in the rate case, obviously, is very concrete, and, you know, we'll see where the final decision comes out.
+But as we look forward and we think about the clean energy transition, right, there's a number of things as part of the transition that will either support our view that we'll continue to have robust investment needs for our a long time or potentially, you know, create upside to that.
+You know, areas like, you know, we talked a little bit in my remarks about charge ready.
 Open question right now as to whether there will be a further role needed for utilities to continue to support the charging infrastructure market or whether, you know, private entities will be able to step in and do that fully.
-Interestingly, I think Maria's Commissioner Richhoff and who had a recent commission meeting was, I just think, thinking out loud about how there may well be the need to have utilities step in and do more, just given the scale of the transition.
-And, you know, in particular, as I look at it, it's not just about getting charging infrastructure to the average customer, but making sure that the transition is equitable.
-So therefore, making sure there's enough penetration in disadvantaged communities, low income communities where, you know, private players might not be as economically entitled to do that and where there might be a case to socialize more of that through the bill.
-So transportation is one area.
+Interestingly, I think Maria, so Commissioner Richthofen, who had a recent commission meeting was, I just think, thinking out loud about how there may well be the need to have utilities step in and do more, just given the scale of the transition.
+And in particular, as I look at it, it's not just about getting charging infrastructure to the average customer, but making sure that the transition is equitable.
+So therefore, making sure there's enough penetration in disadvantaged communities, low-income communities, where, you know, private players might not be as economically enticed to do that. where there might be a case to socialize more of that through the bill.
+So transportation is certainly one area.
 Storage is another.
 We know that the GRC request included in there, I think, an assumption of, what's it, 60 megawatts or so of new storage over the dependency of the rate case period.
 But, you know, as we see the amounts of storage that will continue to be needed moving forward and the, you know, certainly the potential for some of that to be part and parcel of utility operations might make a lot of sense for some portion of that to be in rate base, right?
 And so that also creates either support for, you know, an overall investment trajectory or potentially even further upside.
 Building electrification is another area where we've seen, frankly, relatively little progress to date compared to what we think will be needed as we head out, as we, the state, heads out to 2030 and 2045.
-And so right now, the utility team is thinking about, are there places where the utility will be able to help and where it will be economic for our customers to support that through rates?
-Because you need both of those, right?
-And so there's some good thinking underway right now around, are there potential programs where we might be able to be helpful to the state's transition?
+And so right now the utility team is thinking about are there places where the utility would be able to help and where it would be economic for our customers to support the rates because you need both of those, right?
+And so there's some good thinking underway right now around are there potential programs where we might be able to be helpful to the state's transition.
 So that gives you a few examples.
 Maria, you may have more specific things.

 speaker